BSc Hons Brandon; MSc Nottingham; PhD Aston

 Jarzabkowski P and Le JK 2007 'Strategy as everyday practice: Quantitative methods to analyse practice data', European Group for Organizational Studies, Vienna, Austria, 1st January 2007-31st December 2007

-- SOAR proposal - Le, Jane Kirsten; Le (nee Matthiesen) J; DVC Research/SOAR Fellowships.
+- SOAR Fellowship - Le, Jane Kirsten; Le (nee Matthiesen) J; DVC Research/SOAR Fellowships.

 - The human side of energy security; Le (nee Matthiesen) J, Wright C, Jarzabkowski P; Australian Research Council (ARC)/Discovery Projects (DP).